Gravity mediated entanglement between light beams as a table-top test of quantum gravity: Results

 \subsection{Stress-energy tensor, metric perturbation and action for two pulses}

-To cater to the discussion for the case of two counter-propagating laser pulses being present, each with stress-energy tensor $T_a^{\mu\nu}$, we need to slightly extend the above considerations.
+Having presented the useful notation and derivation of Rätzel et al. for the stress-energy tensor and metric perturbation for a single light pulse, we will now slightly extend the above considerations to cater to the discussion for the case of two counter-propagating laser pulses being present, each with stress-energy tensor $T_a^{\mu\nu}$, where $a\in\{1,2\}$ is a pulse label.
 If the effective size of the two pulses is much smaller than their separation, diffraction effects are insignificant and the total stress-energy tensor takes the form

 where $A$ is the effective area of each pulse in the transverse plane and $(x_a,y_a)$ are the respective positions of the pulses in the $xy$-plane.
 For two counter-propagating light pulses propagating along the $\hat{z}$-direction, initially separated by a distance $D$ with a sufficient separation along the $x$-axis with $x_2-x_1\neq 0$, we set $y_1=y_2=const$.
 The spacetime diagram for two counter-propagating pulses projected onto the $tz$-plane is plotted in Fig.~\ref{fig:diagram_twopulse_bang}.